torproject/tor/doc/HACKING/Maintaining.md

 responsibilities.
 Tor has one main single maintainer but does have many committers and subsystem maintainers.

-The second third section describes how the **alpha and master** branches are maintained and by whom.
+The second third section describes how the **alpha and main** branches are maintained and by whom.

 Finally, the last section describes how the **stable** branches are maintained